 The Press-O-Jet was the first high-speed multi-use nozzle jet injector ever to be developed.
-The device was developed by researchers within the US Army in conjunction with Z & W Manufacturing Company of Wickliffe, Ohio.
+The device was developed by researchers at Walter Reed Army Institute of Research in collaboration with Z & W Manufacturing Company of Wickliffe, Ohio.
 Z & W patented the Press-O-Jet in 1952.
 Sometime thereafter Press-O-Jet was acquired by the Scientific Equipment Manufacturing Corporation of Larchmont, New York.
 In 1965, the device was sold-off to the Parker Hanifin Corporation (www.parker.com).

 Press-O-Jet was used amongst both military and civilian populations between 1952 and the early 1960s.